Go Back Up

 Conclusion

-Understanding COBRA requirements and being prepared to assist employees with their options is critical for offering an ICHRA in a compliant and successful manner.
+Knowing COBRA requirements is critical for offering an ICHRA in a compliant and successful manner.
 By offering a continuation of coverage to your employees when they leave, you won't leave them without coverage while they or their families transition to a new role.

-If you have questions about ICHRA and COBRA requirements that are specific to your organization, it's best to consult with a trusted advisor.
-For information on whether an ICHRA is a good fit for your organization's health benefit, schedule a call with a PeopleKeep personalized benefits advisor.
+For information on whether an ICHRA is a good fit for your organization's health benefit, schedule a call with one of PeopleKeep's HRA specialists.

 Chase Charaba